-2.3 Spurious emission for equipment operating in the band 3 400-3 600 MHz
+2.4 Spurious emission for TDD equipment operating in the band 3 400-3 600 MHz (BCG 5L.A/5L.B/5L.C)

 The limits shown in Tables 19 to 21 are for frequency offsets which are greater than 2.5 times the channel bandwidth from the mobile station center frequency.
 In the table | f | is fc−f, where f is the frequency of the spurious domain emissions and fc is the mobile station transmit center frequency.
 All spurious emission specifications are of conducted type.